SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Hop on the trail, take your first right and then take another right.
 From here, follow the path to the water's edge or until you see the sign for Mile Rock Beach.
 Walk down the stairs and stay to the right.
 This is where you will find the lookout (and hopefully the labyrinth or the new heart).

 Are there two Lands End Lookouts?
 Yes.
-The viewpoint where the labyrinth sometimes sits, and the Visitor Center use this name.
+Both the viewpoint where the labyrinth sometimes sits, and the Visitor Center, use this name.
 The location of the labyrinth is officially called Lands End Point, but it's rarely referred to by that name.
 Make sure you know which one you are looking to visit before you arrive, as they are about a mile apart.

 You will find this cozy beach to the west of the lookout.
 It's famous for its stacks of stones, some with colorful and interesting graffiti.